NREL/H2Integrate/docs/getting_started/environment_variables.md

 ## Set Environment Variables with .yaml file

-1. In `environment.yml`, add the following lines to the bottom of the file, and replace the items in angle brackets (`<>`), including the brackets with your information.
-Be sure that "variables" has no leading spaces
+1. In `environment.yml`, add the following lines to the bottom of the file, and replace the environment variable values with your information.
+Be sure that "variables" has no leading spaces.

     ```yaml
     variables: